ctx/ws-session/README.md

 With herbstluftwm you can save and restore the layout of the workspace.

-For seamless integration in you workflow you might want to:
+For seamless integration in your windowmanager, you might want to:
 * Bind a key to 'ws-session menu' to create new workspaces.
 * Bind a key to 'ws-session close' to close a workspace.
 * Run 'ws-session all' before you reboot/poweroff.